 Cases are filed under the following classifications: civil, criminal, juvenile, probate, guardianship, adoption, involuntary commitment, or confidential intermediary

 Many people are not aware that they can look at most court records.
 Sealed records make up a very small percentage of the court’s records.
-Many circumstances from choosing a child care provider to genealogy research warrant a trip to the Clerk of Court office to research information available in criminal, civil and probate records.
+Many circumstances such as genealogy research warrant a trip to the Clerk of Court office to research information available in criminal, civil and probate records.

 The Clerk of District is prohibited by state law from giving legal advice.